 \section{Analysis}

-\paragraph{Memory Footprint Reduction} Designed for resource-constrained environments such as on-device deployment, LittleBit achieves substantial reductions in model memory footprint.
-As summarized in~\cref{tab:memory_footprint}, applying LittleBit to quantize a Llama2-7B model (originally 13.49 GB in FP16) to an effective bit of 0.3 BPW reduces its required storage to 0.79 GB.
-This corresponds to a compression factor exceeding 17$\times$.
-At the extreme setting of 0.1 BPW, the footprint is further reduced to 0.63 GB (over 21$\times$ compression).
-Comparable reductions are observed for larger models such as Llama2 70B, where the memory footprint decreases from 138.04 GB to under 2 GB at 0.1 BPW, achieving nearly 70$\times$ compression.
+\paragraph{Memory Footprint Reduction} \name is designed for resource-constrained environments, such as on-device deployment, and achieves substantial reductions in model memory footprint.
+As summarized in \cref{tab:memory_footprint}, quantizing a Llama2-7B model (originally $13.49$ GB in FP16) to an effective bit rate of $0.3$ BPW using \name reduces its required storage to $0.79$ GB.
+This corresponds to a compression factor exceeding $17\times$.
+At the extreme setting of $0.1$ BPW, the footprint is further reduced to $0.63$ GB (over $21\times$ compression).
+We observe comparable reductions for larger models, such as Llama2-70B, where the memory footprint decreases from $138.04$ GB to under $2$ GB at $0.1$ BPW, achieving nearly $70\times$ compression.
 These substantial memory reductions significantly expand the range of devices capable of hosting large-scale language models, thereby enabling complex language tasks on hardware with limited VRAM or storage capacity.

-\paragraph{KV Cache Compression} LittleBit also inherently compresses the KV cache.
-Its factorization (\cref{eq:w_primary_hat}) applied to key/value projection matrices caches intermediate rank $r$ latent states (\cref{fig:kv_cache_viz}) instead of full ${d}_\mathrm{model}$-dimensional vectors, due to its forward computation (\cref{eq:proposition1}).
-This intrinsically reduces KV cache memory requirements (especially for long contexts) by a factor proportional to $\sim$${d}_\mathrm{model}/{r}$ (\eg up to 21.3$\times$ for Llama2-7B at 0.1 BPW, as shown in\cref{tab:kv_cache_reduction}).
-This is similar to explicit methods (MLA~\citep{deepseekv2_2024}, ASVD~\citep{asvd2023}) but achieved intrinsically via LittleBit's unified factorization in attention layers, concurrently reducing weight and activation memory.
+\paragraph{KV Cache Compression} The proposed factorization (\cref{eq:w_primary_hat}) inherently compresses the KV cache when applied to key and value projection matrices.
+Because the forward computation (\cref{eq:proposition1}) operates on latent states, intermediate rank $r$ vectors are cached rather than full ${d}_\mathrm{model}$-dimensional vectors, as illustrated in \cref{fig:kv_cache_viz}.
+Consequently, KV cache memory requirements are reduced by a factor of approximately ${d}_\mathrm{model}/{r}$.
+For example, a reduction of up to 21.3$\times$ is observed for Llama2-7B at 0.1 BPW (\cref{tab:kv_cache_reduction}).
+While this effect aligns with explicit compression methods such as MLA~\citep{deepseekv2_2024} and ASVD~\citep{asvd2023}, the approach described herein achieves this via unified factorization within attention layers, thereby reducing both weight and activation memory simultaneously.